About

 How does cashback work on credit cards?

-Cashback is a rewards program where you earn a percentage of your eligible purchases back—usually as a statement credit, bank deposit, or check.
-Some cards earn a flat rate on everything, while others offer higher rates in specific categories (like groceries, gas, or dining).
+Cashback is a rewards system where you earn a percentage of eligible purchases back.
+Most cards let you redeem as a statement credit, bank deposit, or check.
+Some cards earn one flat rate on everything.
+Others earn higher rates in categories like groceries, gas, or dining.

 What’s the difference between cashback, points, and miles?